 Perishable goods such as flour cannot be returned.

 Only regular priced items may be refunded, unfortunately sale items cannot be refunded.

 If you have received a defective or damaged product and need to exchange it for the same item, send us an email at email@example.com.

 How do I receive a refund?

 Once your return is received and inspected, we will issue your refund.
 If the item that has been returned does not qualify for a full refund, we will contact you via email.

 If your return is approved, a credit will be automatically applied to your credit card or original method of payment.

 It usually takes several days for the credit to show up on bank and credit card statements.
 If you've received notice that we've processed your refund but your refund hasn't arrived yet, 1) check your bank account again 2) contact your credit card company 3) contact your bank.
 Banks and credit card companies take several days to process transactions before they are posted.

 If you’ve done all of this and you still have not received your refund yet, please contact us at firstname.lastname@example.org.

 When arranging your own return shipping, you should consider using a trackable shipping service or purchasing shipping insurance.
-We don’t guarantee that we will receive your returned item.
+Misdeliveries happen and we cannot guarantee that we will receive your returned item.